Electronic devices phone chargers and body scanner security rules at Gatwick Airport

 What are the new security measures:

-Anyone flying from Gatwick Airport is expected to be able to show that electronic devices in their hand luggage can be switched on.
+Anyone flying from Gatwick Airport or all other UK airports is expected to be able to show that electronic devices in their hand luggage can be switched on.
 This doesn’t just apply to US-bound flights, either – passengers could be asked to power-up devices on any route.

 Are devices checked at ‘security’ or at the boarding gate: